 His due date was October 16, so the early arrival necessitated a longer stay at the hospital.
 All turned out well for mother and baby.

 ii.
-GRACE ELIZABETH ROBERTSON was born on Feb 21, 2015.
+Grace Elizabeth Robertson (daughter of Jeffrey Alan Robertson and Emily Sutterfield) was born on Feb 21, 2015.

 Notes for Grace Elizabeth Robertson: Born weight 7 lb, 3 oz, length 20 inches